 Step 1: Take a quick morning shower with warm water; wash with a gentle cleanser and avoid over scrubbing the face or body.

 Step 3: Pat the face and body dry with a towel.

 Step 4: Apply any specialized therapeutic products or medical treatments to the face, if needed.
 This can include any acne or eczema prescriptions from a dermatologist.

 Should I Have a Different Skincare Routine at Night?

-Before bedtime, it's important to remove makeup and dirt without stripping skin of necessary oils.
+Before bedtime, it's essential to remove makeup and dirt without stripping the skin of necessary oils.
 Wainwright recommends using the same gentle cleanser in the morning and evening, and he says washing the face twice a day is more than enough to remove extra oil, dirt, and makeup.
-Skip astringent products with alcohol (they can cause overdrying) and finish by applying a nighttime facial lotion.
+Skip astringent products with alcohol (they can cause over-drying) and finish by applying a nighttime facial lotion.
 Follow this five-step overnight moisture routine:

 Step 1: Wash the face with a gentle, hydrating cleanser to remove any makeup and dirt while avoiding over scrubbing the face.
 If needed, use a moisturizing makeup remover without any alcohol.

 Step 2: Pat the face dry with a clean towel, being careful not to over-rub the skin.

 Step 3: Add any specialized medical treatments to the face if needed.

 Step 5: Apply non-comedogenic petroleum jelly or protective cream to other dry parts of the body, like the elbows or hands.